asimovpp/asimov-ccs/CONTRIBUTING.md

 can proceed.
 In the issue proposing the contribution click the `Create a branch` link, this will open a popup where you can name your branch and select your forked repository as the branch destination.
-You should also click `Change branch source` and select `upstreaming` as the basis for your branch.
 At this point you will be able to checkout your branch locally and begin working.

 ### Before you start

-Although the ASiMoV-CCS developers will try to keep `upstreaming` synchronised with `develop` it is worth ensuring your working branch is up to date before beginning development.
+If you have already worked on CCS then you should ensure your local repository view of `develop` is up to date before beginning new work.
 To do so we recommend using `git rebase` to keep the git history clean, assuming that the main ASiMoV-CCS repository is `origin` and your branch is called `my-branch`:
 ```